 Selecting a Color

 Since living rooms are often considered the focal point of the home, choose colors that will be welcoming and appealing to families and guests.
 When picking living room sets to fit your style, decide the kind of ambiance you want to create.
-For example, earthy tones like brown and beige, and neutral shades like black, white and gray offer relaxing environments, while bold hues such as burgundy, red and blue add attention-grabbing accents.
+For example, earthy tones like brown and beige, and neutral shades like black, white and gray offer relaxing environments, while bold hues such as burgundy, red, purple, and blue add attention-grabbing accents.

 Picking Fabrics & Materials